rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin XQuery.md

 XQuery 1.0 Working Draft 02 May 2003 uses `empty()` for `empty-sequence()`.
 This is supported by eXist-db prior to 4.0 and the MarkLogic `0.9-ml` XQuery version.

+Using `SequenceTypeList` in `TypedFunctionTest` follows the grammar production pattern of using `ParamList` in `FunctionCall`.
+This is done to make it easier to differentiate the parameter types from the return type.

 #### 2.1.2 SequenceType Matching